-To program an image to the NOR flash, it must first be loaded to memory from an arbitrary source.
-It can then be programmed with the 'cp' command.
-The flash must be erased before the NOR flash is programmed.
-To achieve this, use the 'erase' command.
+To program an image to the SPI flash, it must first be loaded to memory from an arbitrary source.
+It can then be programmed with the "sf write" command.

-Example: Programming a test file 'test.img' from an SD card using the 'ext2' file system:
+Example: Programming a test file "test.img" from an SD card using the "ext2" file system:

 '''

-erase f0000000 f000ffff

 mmc rescan 0

 ext2load mmc 0 100000 test.img

+sf probe 3

+sf erase 0 10000

-cp.b 100000 f00000000 ${filesize}
+sf write 100000 0 ${filesize}

 '''

-This example assumes, that the size of 'test.img' is less than 64 kB.
-The environment variable 'filesize' is set automatically when a file is loaded to memory and can be used for convenience here.
+This example assumes that the size of "test.img" is less than 64 kB.
+The environment variable "filesize" is set automatically when a file is loaded to memory and can be used for convenience here.

-6.6 Booting an OS
+6.7 Booting an OS

-6.6.1 Booting Linux
+6.7.1 Booting Linux

 To boot Linux, at least a kernel image and a FDT (Flattened Device Tree) must be loaded to memory.
-Optionally, an 'initrd' can be loaded.
+Optionally, an "initrd" can be loaded.

-Furthermore, a command line must be prepared in the environment variable 'bootargs'.
+Furthermore, a command line must be prepared in the environment variable "bootargs".

-The boot itself is initiated with the 'bootm' command.
+The boot itself is initiated with the "bootm" command.